The Speech-LLM Takes It All: A Truly Fully End-to-End Spoken Dialogue State Tracking Approach: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a fully E2E approach to Spoken Dialog State Tracking, drawing inspiration from Speech-LLMs.
 In contrast to traditional multimodal context approaches, we show that it is possible to use the entire spoken conversation as input (until the current turn) and achieve state-of-the-art results.
-We also have performed a fine-grained analysis to illustrate the causes of improvements brought by using a full spoken context: less error propagation through the dialog and better performance on the most challenging slots.
+We also performed a fine-grained analysis to illustrate the causes of improvements brought by using a full spoken context: less error propagation through the dialog and better performance on the most challenging slots.

+At the same time, using the full spoken history entails practical trade-offs.
+Most notably, the increased memory usage and latency motivate the design of more efficient context representations.
 In future work, a more sophisticated and compact handling of the spoken context may be explored.
 Moreover, scaling the used model would be a promising extension.
+We further plan to investigate streaming inference and integration within production pipelines.
+We also are interested in enlarging the scope of the evaluation beyond SpokenWOZ, as additional human-spoken DST benchmarks may become available.
+Finally, we aim to release code and trained models to facilitate reproducibility.